The Water Pollution (Jersey) Law 2000

 Pollution control and regulation of Port of Jersey website

-- you have precise information about the location of the incident and a description of what is happening
+- have precise information about the location of the incident and a description of what is happening

 Home pollution leaflet